Android-for-Python/Android-for-Python-Users/README.md

 # Appendix D : Debugging on WSL

+As an alternative to copying the apk from the WSL file system to the main Windows file system, and running adb in Windows, one can use two copies of adb as described here.

 The easiest way to get adb is to install Android Studio for both Linux Subsystem (WSL) and Windows of same *Android Debug Bridge version*, use `adb --version` command to find it out